tpcreative070/ble-kotlin/README.md

 It is also possible to remove a bond by calling `removeBond`.
 Note that this method uses a hidden Android API and may stop working in the future.
 When calling the `removeBond` method, the peripheral will also disappear from the settings menu on the phone.

 Lastly, it is also possible to automatically issue a PIN code when pairing.
 Use the method `setPinCodeForPeripheral` to register a 6 digit PIN code.
-Once bonding starts, BLESSED will automatically issue the PIN code and the UI dialog to enter the PIN code will not appear anymore.
+Once bonding starts, BLE will automatically issue the PIN code and the UI dialog to enter the PIN code will not appear anymore.

 ## Requesting a higher MTU to increase throughput
 The default MTU is 23 bytes, which allows you to send and receive byte arrays of MTU - 3 = 20 bytes at a time.
 The 3 bytes overhead are used by the ATT packet.
 If your peripheral supports a higher MTU, you can request that by calling: